r-o-b-b-y/my-resume/README.md

 ## Features

+- **Single File HTML Export**: Exports a single file with zero dependencies, even images are not externally linked but base64 encoded and embedded.
 - **Markdown-Based**: Written in markdown for easy readability and editing.
 - **JavaScript Parsing**: Uses the marked JavaScript library to parse markdown.
 - **Graceful Degradation**: Displays plain text markdown if JavaScript is disabled.